Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-13-PINN-for-Catalyst-Characterization.md

 By the way, this is a simplified reaction set.
 For sufficient accuracy in modelling and to have enough degree of freedom to calibrate against the test data, It is a **practice to use a more comprehensive set of reactions(I have used 16 reactions)**.

-We know Reaction Orders, but the **Pre-exponential Factor and Activation Energy need be calibrated for each reaction**, totalling **25+ parameters to be calibrated to achieve accurate enough model** with target error less than +/-20%.
+We know Reaction Orders, but the **Pre-exponential Factor and Activation Energy need be calibrated for each reaction**, summing upto **25+ parameters to calibrate in order to achieve accurate enough model** with target error less than +/-20%.
 Yeah, Emission system modelling is highly challenging and achieving +/-20% for different inlet conditions is actually amazing.

+##